Optimal transport for a novel event description at hadron colliders: Acknowledgments

 \section{Acknowledgments}

 FI is supported by the Ministry of Science and Technology of China, project No. 2018YFA0403901 and National Natural Science Foundation of China, project No. 12188102, 12061141003.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award HEP-ERCAP0021099.
 This research was supported in part by the Swiss National Science Foundation (SNF) under project No. 200020\_204975/1.
+This project was supported by funding from the Alexander von Humboldt Foundation.